bright/new-www/content/blog/single-swap-on-uniswap-v3-with-3-common-mistakes.md

 It turned out to be `SwapRouter02`.
 On the Etherscan I've verified that this router also has `exactInputSingle` a function which accepts `ExactInputSingleParams`.

 Unfortunately, it was not correct.
-After deploying the contract which used this router I've again had similar issue with Metamask warning, and transaction failing.
+After deploying the contract which used this router I had a similar issue with Metamask warning again, and the transaction failing.
 This time, an error didn't say anything helpful.

-At the end it turned out that indeed both routers have needed function, and they both use similar struct for Params but it's not the same.
+In the end, it turned out that indeed both routers have needed function, and they both use similar struct for Params but it's not the same.

 * `SwapRouter` inherits from `ISwapRouter`